 Thankfully, Peer Lending scams are easy to avoid.
 If you get a message on social media offering a loan, it’s probably a scam.
 Legitimate peer lenders make their offers exclusively on verified platforms, which have their vetting processes to protect against scammers.
 These platforms will not ask for upfront payments or personal information for a “background check.”

 Funding Kit scams offer tips and tricks for obtaining incredibly cheap business loans (sensing a theme here?) or special government grants.
 They might claim that you qualify or have been “selected” for one such program, which you wouldn’t even know about if you didn’t receive this message.

 These scammers essentially ask you to pay them for information.
 They prey on the widespread notions that finding an affordable business loan is “complicated” and that you have to know some sort of “secret” to access the best options.
 Both couldn’t be further from the truth.
 All the information you need about business loan options is available for free, and it’s not difficult at all to find the right loan for your needs and circumstances.
-The most advantageous loans and the most reputable lenders can be viewed by anyone with an Internet connection.
+Anyone with an Internet connection can view the most advantageous loans and the most reputable lenders.
 If you have questions, just contact a lender you’re interested in.
 They’ll answer honestly and for no cost, even if you make it clear that you might not work with them.

 As for grants, there’s no special tip or trick for jumping ahead of the line.
-Grants are extremely difficult to obtain, largely because only a small number of businesses can meet their requirements.
-Also, no one can issue a grant except for the source of the grant, which is usually a federal, state, or local government agency.
+Grants are tough to obtain, mainly because only a small number of businesses can meet their requirements.
+Also, no one can issue a grant except for the grant source, usually a federal, state, or local government agency.
 These agencies will never, ever call you to offer a grant.

 4. Credit Repair Scams